"Why do I need to renew my membership every year?"

 - Helped to lower annual allowable rent increase by 2%

-- Campaigned for strong renter protections during COVID-19
+- Campaigned for strong renter protections during COVID-19 like the eviction ban

 - Prevented dozens of renovictions, (and providing advice/advocacy to tenants on daily basis)

 - Trained new tenant organizers across the city

 - Led a campaign to get renter-friendly councillors elected at City Hall

 - Mobilized at city hall to stop renovictions AND expand tenant protections